ashuraWho/EO_DataSecurity/README.md

 This project is not:
 1. A production‑grade ground segment.
 2. A complete scientific processing chain.
-3. A substitute for enterprise IAM, key management, or HSM solutions.
+3. A substitute for enterprise IAM (Identity and Access Management), key management, or HSM (Hardware Security Module) solutions.
 4. A performance or scalability benchmark.

 These exclusions are intentional.
 The prototype focuses on correctness of security logic and clarity of architecture.